BAelectronics/QC_Output_Voltage_Switch/README.md

 # USB Quick Charge output voltage switch device (5/9/12V)
-Files, schematics, codes, etc. You can find hereEverything what presented in the video and associated with the project.
+You can find here files, schematics, codes, etc. Everything what presented in the video and associated with the project.

 The control board schematic and PCB designed with KiCad 5.1.